Docs / Tutorials / Tic-tac-toe

 end

-function game.leave(player_id, state)
+function leave(player_id, state)

 state.players[player_id] = nil

-if state.started and not state.result then
+if state.started and not state._finished then

 state._result = { forfeit = player_id }